April 2

 Technical Requirements for OCP

-Boat building standards require an OCP device at all sources of power.
+Boat building standards require an OCPD at all sources of power.
 Solar panels are a source of power.
-In which case, a fuse is necessary at the output of solar panels.
+In which case, it would seem a fuse is necessary at the output of solar panels.
 It’s a simple Aristotelian syllogism!
+But there’s a complication.

 If you want to read more about OCP on boats, check out Nigel's article on Overcurrent Protection on Boats!